hypo69/hypo/docs/gemini/set 0/en/consultant/src/goog/quickstart.md

 """
 Module for interacting with the Google Apps Script API.
-This module demonstrates how to create a new Google Apps Script project, upload code and manifest files, and obtain the script's URL.
+This module demonStartes how to create a new Google Apps Script project, upload code and manifest files, and obtain the script's URL.
 """